 The rest of the information in the PCC Rule apply to the SDF as such and are not dependent on what Access Type is used for a packet.

+The PCF may update the MA PDU Session Control information (e.g. Steering Mode and associated threshold values) in the PCC rules based on energy saving policy control subscription information, energy related notifications and operator policy as described in clause 6.1.1.x.